Smart New Uses for Your Old iPhone

 Sell or trade in your old iPhone

-First of all: As an iPhone is a relatively stable investment in terms of price depreciation and durability, you should consider selling it or trading it in for store credit.
+First of all: As an iPhone is a relatively stable investment in terms of price depreciation and durability, you should consider selling your iPhone or trading it in for store credit.
 There are a number of companies who specialize in dealing with older devices and they will probably get an attractive price for you, which you can then reinvest into a new iPhone at some point when the upgrade is due.
-Read More…

-If you plan to sell your iPhone, we suggest preparing your device and wipe it clean of any personally identifiable information.
-Read More…
+If you plan to sell your iPhone, we suggest preparing your iPhone for repair and wipe it clean of any personally identifiable information.

 Using your iPhone as a remote control

 Instead of letting your old iPhone collect dust or be forgotten in a drawer, how about using it as a remote control?
 There are a bunch of apps that allow you to use the iPhone as a game controller or VLC remote, Apple TV remote and more.
 You can even play old-school retro games with your iPhone as the game controller.
 There’s also the option of controlling iTunes via an iPhone remote.